Pixely-Studios/NStart/README.md

 ---

+## Quick word

+Wow, didn't notice all the attention with the repo...
+I'm now ashamed of myself for putting something out there and not updating it :V, better late than never I guess 😅.

+I performed a heavy maintenance to the project to update it to .NET 8 and put it up to speed.
+I forgot to add some stuff in the startup guide (like run grunt to set up your lib folder for local development), and thanks to [Heroku clossing their free tiers](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq) this project is not longer hosted on a public website.
+I plan to change this up by hosting on
+Azure and will let you guys know when this is up by removing this part and updating the Readme file.
+Also will try to set up a Wiki explaining a little bit more what this project does and how can it suit you.

+---

 ## What is this project?

 NStart (pronounced "And Start!") is a small solution for landing pages (or press-kits) for the videogame industry.